 The Bureau discussed the direct repercussions of "Brexit" on Ireland, its border, trade and communities.

 On 22-23 May, the Various Interests' Group held a conference on the 2030 agenda for sustainable development.
 Indeed, embarking on a "collective journey…to free the human race from the tyranny of poverty…(delivering a) new universal Agenda …(which will) realise the human rights of all" are very ambitious objectives.
 However, moving from declarations to concrete action is even more ambitious and hence, the effective governance of the 2030 Agenda is of paramount importance.
+Without doubt, it will only become a reality if citizens actively support the necessary transitions and if civil society is directly involved throughout the process.

 Bringing the EU closer to citizens is a major challenge.
 Therefore, Group III met in St. Julian's under the auspices of the Maltese Presidency of the EU on 23 March to discuss the role and capacity of civil society organisations (CSOs) to voice citizens' concerns and ensure that they are better supported by public authorities.